MicrosoftDocs/learn/learn-pr/azure/publish-azure-web-app-with-azure-toolkit-eclipse/includes/4-deploy-web-app-azure.md

     - The App Service name is used to generate the URL for your web app, which must be a unique name.
 You can enter a name manually, although the wizard will generate an example for you.
 The suffix *.azurewebsites.net* is appended to the name to form the complete URL; for example: *contoso.azurewebsites.net*.

-    - Azure App Services support both Windows and Linux runtime environments, and you should select the runtime that matches your development environment.
+    - Azure App Service supports both Windows and Linux runtime environments, and you should select the runtime that matches your development environment.

     - You can reuse an existing App Service plan, or you can create a new one.
 If you create a new plan, the plan name doesn't have to be globally unique.
 The pricing tier defines the resources available.
 For example, a basic pricing tier might provide two CPU cores, 3.50 GB of memory, and 10 GB of disk storage, but no autoscaling.